christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 SAR (XSA): King/Head. Šarru, Sar, Caesar, Kaiser, Tsar, Shah, Sargon, Serapis, Khazar, Sarlagab.

 GUT/YUEZHI: The People.
 Guti, Yuezhi, Goths, Jats, Jutes, Iazyges, Getae, Catuvellauni, Garamantes.
+Guti:	Akkadian (Gu-ti/"The People").
+Gutium:	Akkadian	(Gu-ti-um/"Land of the Guti").
+Kuči: Tocharian (Ku-či/"The City of Kucha").
+Yuezhi: Chinese	(Gu(t)-t'i/The Chinese transcription of Guti).
+Goths:	Germanic	(Gut-/The Germanic branch).
+Jats: Sanskrit/Hindi (Jat	The Indian branch).
+The Chain: Guti (Mesopotamia, c.
+2150 BCE).
+Yuezhi (China, c.
+2nd c.
+BCE).
+Goths (Europe, c.
+1st c.
+CE).
+Jats (India, modern).
+Jutes (Britain, c.
+5th c.
+CE).
+Iazyges (Pannonia, c.
+1st c.
+CE).
+All are the same people—the Dragon Kings—operating under regional names.

 Regions:  Asii-a = "Land of the Asii, also, Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), a very similar name to Rome (Rhu-Ma) = "Place of the Dragon", Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land), Assyria/Mesopotamia (As-Syria = "Asii of the West"), Aššuwa/Anatolia	(Aššuwa = "Land of the As".
 The Hittite name for the confederacy that included Troy), Asirgarh/India	(Asii-garh = "Asii Fort."
 A fortress in the Narmada valley), Assam/India	(As-sham = "Place of As".
 The eastern Asii colony), Asikni/India	(Asii-kani = "Asii Canal".
 The Vedic name for the Chenab River), Ossetia/Caucasus (As-set = "Place of the As".
 The modern Ossetians preserve the name), Isauria/Anatolia	(Isa-Ura = "City of God/Isa".
 The biblical "Israel" was located here), Isin/Mesopotamia (Isin = "City of Isis/As".
 A Sumerian city-state), Issus/Anatolia (Issus = "Place of Isis/As".
 Alexander's battle site), Ashdod/Levant (Ash-dod = "City of As."
 A Philistine city), Askelon/Levant (Ash-ke-lon = "Place of the As".
 Another Philistine city), Aššur/Mesopotamia	(As-ur = "Asii Light/Fire".
 The Assyrian capital and national god), Asgard/Scandinavia	(Asii-gard = "Enclosure of the Asii".
 The Norse home of the gods), Asir/Arabia	(Asir = "Land of As".
 A region in Saudi Arabia), Asyut/Egypt (As-yut = "City of As".
 An ancient Egyptian city), Aswan/Egypt	(As-wan = "Place of As".
 The southernmost city of Egypt), Axum/Ethiopia	(Axum = "Land of the As", Azov/Russia	(Azov = "Place of As".
-The Sea of Azov was the Dragon King sea), Azarbaijan/Iran/Caucasus (Azar-baijan = "Land of the Fire-As", Esztergom/Hungary (Esz-ter-gom = "City of the As."
+The Sea of Azov was the Dragon King sea), Azarbaijan/Iran/Caucasus (Azar-baijan = "Land of the Fire-As"), Esztergom/Hungary (Esz-ter-gom = "City of the As."
 The ancient Hungarian capital), Isfahan/Persia	(Isfa-han = "City of Isis/As".
 The Persian imperial capital), Iasi/Romania	(Iasi = "Place of As".
-A Romanian city, formerly the capital of Moldavia, Ilium/Anatolia (Ilium = "Of the As."
+A Romanian city, formerly the capital of Moldavia), Ilium/Anatolia (Ilium = "Of the As."
 The Latin name for Troy), Saragurs (Scythian tribe in China), Saracen (Roman designation for Middle Eastern peoples), Sarmatian (Scythian-Iranian tribe).

 King names and titles: Aži-Sar / Asander / Alexander / Caesar / Kaiser / Czar / Shah / Osiris / Izates / Jesus are linguistic variations of the same supreme office across different linguistic zones of the empire.
 Sarlagab (the second Gutian ruler of the Gutian Dynasty of Sumer), Šarru/Sargon of Akkad's title (Akkadia.
 Akkadian Sarrum becomes Persian Xšaya-/Xšayathiya), Sar (Scythian), Šarri (Hurrian), -sar (Hittite), Caesar (Rome), Kaiser (Germany), Tsar (Russia), Shah/Xšaya (Persia), Asander (King of Bosporus): Asan-der = As (Lord/Serpent) + Andros (Man) = "Serpent-Lord-Man" or "Dragon-Man".
 Alexander: Aži-ander or Alak-san-der (Hurrian/Hittite) = Same formula: "Dragon-Man".
 Caesar: Aesar -> Kaesar -> Caesar or Kai-Sar.
 Kai (Greek: "and" but also a prefix of greatness) + Sar (King).
 Kaisar = "The Great King".
 The C is a Hellenized graft. Šarru/Sargon of Akkad's title (Akkadia: Akkadian Sarrum becomes Persian Xšaya-/Xšayathiya), Sar (Scythian), Šarri (Hurrian), -sar (Hittite).